JakovTomasic/no-headache.nix/README.md

 To add public SSH key to your VM generate it and put it in the `users.users.<your username>.openssh.authorizedKeys.keys` list.
 While doing this you also may or may not want to disable OpenSSH password authentication to force authentication only with the key.

+Similarly, you can use `users.users.<name>.openssh.authorizedKeys.keyFiles` list to reference public key files, without inlining the keys as text in the config file.
+Use absolute paths or paths relative to the current file where the path is written in.

 Example:
 ```nix
 nixos-config = {